cloud-gov/cf-service-connect/README.md

 mysql>
 ```

-If you get an error like "connection refused" or "error opening SSH connection", this is usually caused by being on a network that blocks the SSH port that this tool is trying to use.
+If you get an error such as "connection refused", "error opening SSH connection", or "psql: could not connect to server: Connection refused" this is usually caused by being on a network that blocks the SSH port that this tool is trying to use.
 Try using a different network, or consider asking your network administrator to unblock the port (typically 22 and/or 2222).

 ### Manual client connection